dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

     | <---------------------------------------------------- |
     |                                                       |
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #message-flow title="EAP-EDHOC Message Flow" artwork-align="center"}
+{: #message-flow title="Example of Successful EAP-EDHOC Message Flow Exchange" artwork-align="center"}

 If the EAP-EDHOC peer authenticates successfully, the EAP-EDHOC server MUST send an EAP-Request packet with EAP-Type=EAP-EDHOC containing message_4 as a protected success indication.

 If the EAP-EDHOC server authenticates successfully, and the EAP-EDHOC peer achieves key confirmation by successfully verifying EDHOC message_4, then the EAP-EDHOC peer MUST send an EAP-Response message with EAP-Type=EAP-EDHOC containing no data.
 Finally, the EAP-EDHOC server sends an EAP-Success.

 Note that the Identity request is optional {{RFC3748}} and might not be used in systems like 3GPP 5G {{Sec5G}} where the identity is transferred encrypted by other means before the EAP exchange.
-While the EAP-Response/EAP-Type=EAP-EDHOC and EAP-Success are mandatory {{RFC3748}} they do not contain any information and might be encoded into other system specific messages {{Sec5G}}.
+While the EAP-Response/EAP-Type=EAP-EDHOC and EAP-Success are mandatory {{RFC3748}} they do not contain any information and might be encoded into other system specific messages (e.g., {{Sec5G}}).

 ### Transport and Message Correlation

 EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
 Nonetheless, {{RFC9528}} provides a set of requirements for a transport protocol to use with EDHOC.
-These include: handling the loss, reordering, duplication, correlation, and fragmentation of messages; demultiplexing EDHOC messages from other types of messages; and denial-of-service protection.
+These include: handling the loss, reordering, duplication, correlation, and fragmentation of messages; demultiplexing EDHOC messages from other types of messages; and denial-of-service (DoS) protection.
 These requirements can be met by the EAP framework, the EAP-EDHOC method specification, and properties of the EAP lower layer, as specified in {{RFC3748}}.

 For message loss, this can be either fulfilled by the EAP layer, the EAP lower layer, or both.